simonwu53/NetCalib-Lidar-Camera-Auto-calibration/README.md

 ### Licence
 NetCalib is released under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 For a list of all ...... dependencies, please see .......

-For a closed-source version of NetCalib for commercial purposes, please contact the authors: its.
+For a closed-source version of NetCalib for commercial purposes, please contact the authors: [Link]()

 ### Contributors